activepublishing/Pim2Print/README.md

 <br/>Product boxes edition (Font)

 # How to get the plugin
-To buy this solution, write an email to contact@active-publishing.fr
+To buy the solution, contact us by mail contact@active-publishing.fr or use form on our website

 # Demo
 We propose remote demonstrations to see all the features of the solution